NCI Integrative Cancer Scholars Program

 Advancing the field of cancer research through mentorship

-For 45 years, the U of A Cancer Center has offered doctoral students the Integrative Cancer Scholars program funded through an NIH National Cancer Institute T32 National Research Service Award.
-Integrative Cancer Scholars program is an innovative predoctoral and postdoctoral fellows training program that embraces a paired-mentor team approach to maximize the impact and significance of cancer research.
+For 46 years, the U of A Cancer Center has offered doctoral students the Integrative Cancer Scholars program funded through an NIH National Cancer Institute T32 National Research Service Award.
+Integrative Cancer Scholars program is an innovative predoctoral fellows training program aimed at maximizing the impact and significance of cancer research.

 The program is designed to expose each trainee to the range of current thought in the cancer field, to teach state-of-the-art laboratory techniques, to emphasize critical thinking skills, to introduce real-world aspects of clinical work, and to refine their career-development skills, particularly in networking, communication and grant/manuscript preparation.